Aylur/ags/docs/guide/first-widgets.md

 # First Widgets

 On this page you will learn about the JSX syntax.
-To learn about it more in depth you can read the [Gjsx docs](https://aylur.github.io/gjsx/jsx.html).
+To learn about it more in depth you can read the [Gnim docs](https://aylur.github.io/gnim/jsx.html).

 ## Entry point of applications